elatov/elatov.github.io/_posts/2013-01-07-vcap5-dca-objective-7-1-secure-esxi-hosts.md

 ### Analyze logs for security-related messages

 Most of those will be in the **/var/log/vmkernel.log** file.
-For example when I run tcpdump on a vmk inside a vSwitch that doesn&#8217;t have promiscuos mode enabled, I always see this:
+For example when I run tcpdump on a vmk inside a vSwitch that doesn't have promiscuos mode enabled, I always see this:

 	2012-12-23T01:12:51.889Z cpu0:352565)etherswitch: L2Sec_EnforcePortCompliance:226: client vmk0 requested promiscuous mode on port 0x1000003, disallowed by vswitch policy